Forecasting Macroeconomic Tail Risk in Real Time: Do Textual Data Add Value?: Empirical Work

-Fourth, we find the following key patterns of predictability for our four target variables.
-For employment, we observe substantial outperformance in the right tail for now- and forecasts in case of the Gaussian processes; regarding inflation now- and forecasts, accuracy gains are most pronounced in the tails for Gaussian processes and QR forests.
-Here, Ridge becomes competitive with these methods once textual predictors are added.
-For industrial production now- and forecasts, overall Gaussian processes exhibit the strongest forecast performance, with QR forests as a close second.
-Again, the methods with a linear predictive relationship become competitive once textual predictors are added.
-For consumer sentiment (now- and forecasts), quantile scores markedly improve in the left tail when textual predictors are added, in particular for the methods with a linear predictive relationship.
+Ridge produces more precise nowcasts for the left tails of employment and production and for both tails of inflation and consumer sentiment relative to a quantile AR(1) model when using FRED \& Topics \& SentTopics.
+Ridge is also successful in one month ahead forecasting left-tail outcomes of production and the right-tail outcomes of inflation and employment when using FRED \& Topics \& SentTopics.
+For consumer sentiment (nowcasts and one month ahead forecasts), quantile scores markedly improve in the left tail when (in particular tone-adjusted) text-based predictors are added.
 This result is interesting from an information processing aspect, supporting the notion that news data play an important role for households in forming their expectations \citep{larsen2021}.

+Next, we look at the performance of non-linear methods, namely Gaussian Processes and QR Forests.
+As we are interested in the added value of non-linear models over linear ones, we use Ridge with the full predictor set (FRED \& Topics \& SentTopics) as our benchmark.
+We do this because Ridge was the overall most successful linear model, particularly in the tails (see Figure \ref{linear}).
+Figure \ref{nonlinear} shows the relative predictive performance of both non-linear methods with the various predictor sets.
+Relative quantile scores below (above) one indicate more (less) precise forecasts compared to Ridge with all predictors (FRED \& Topics \& SentTopics).

+As indicated by the predominantly hump-shaped relative quantile scores, with many values below one in Figure \ref{nonlinear}, both non-linear methods were overall better at tail forecasting than Ridge.
+This is particularly true for the right-tail outcomes of employment and both tails of production, especially when using the FRED \& Topics \& SentTopics predictor set.
+Hence, the combination of non-linear methods and a mix of economic and text-based predictors seems to be a promising approach for macroeconomic tail forecasting.
+That said, the marginal difference in quantile scores from adding text-based predictors is smaller overall for non-linear methods than for linear ones.
+One explanation for this finding may be that text-based predictors may partially compensate for missing non-linear predictive relationships in the linear models.